curvegrid/multibaas-sample-app/README.md

 ### Creating API Keys

 There are three API keys that **MUST** be created and used within this project.
+If you follow the installation script, you only need to provision an `Administrators` key and the others will be provisioned for you.

-1. Navigate to the `Admin > API Keys` page and create a new key with the label `hardhat_admin`, adding it to the `Administrators` group.
+Otherwise, navigate to the `Admin > API Keys` page and create new keys with the following parameters:

+1. Label `sample_app_admin`, Group `Administrators`.
 This API key has admin permission over the MultiBaas deployment, so copy it somewhere safe.

-2. While on the same page, create another API key with the label `nextjs_frontend` and add it to the `DApp User` group.
+2. Label `nextjs_frontend`, Group `DApp User`.
 This API key only has permission to read existing data on the blockchain, such as the state variables of a smart contract deployment, and to request MultiBaas to format and return an unsigned transaction for a specific interaction.

-3. Finally, create another API key with the label `web3_proxy` and select the option to `Use this key as a public Web3 key`.
+3. For Curvegrid Testnet Only: Label `web3_proxy`, Option: `Use this key as a public Web3 key`.
 This API key will be used to construct an RPC URL for interacting with the Curvegrid Testnet.
-The UI will automatically construct and display the URL in the form of `https://<DEPLOYMENT ID>.multibaas.com/web3/<API KEY IN WEB3 GROUP>`, but copy and save just the API key at the end.
+The UI will automatically construct and display the URL in the form of `https://<DEPLOYMENT ID>.multibaas.com/web3/<API KEY IN WEB3 GROUP>`, but copy and save just the API key part at the end.

 Please make sure not to mix up these API keys.

+### CORS

+For security reasons, your front end application needs permissions from the server to allow requests.
+If you follow the installation script, this will be done for you.

-Now, navigate to the `Admin > CORS Origins` page and add `http://localhost:3000` to the list of allowed origins.
+Navigate to `Admin > CORS Origins` and add `http://localhost:3000` to the list of allowed origins.
 By default, MultiBaas does not allow unknown remote clients to make API requests, so by adding the URL above, you are giving permission to your local Next.js app to query MultiBaas.
+By default the frontend will run on port 3000, but if you are running another server it will increment to 3001 etc. so you may need to adjust your CORS settings accordingly.

-## Install Dependencies
+## Install dependencies

+You can run the installation and configure things manually by skipping the postinstall script.
+Otherwise, feel free to use the Quickstart Guide at the beginning of this document.

 ```sh
 npm install
 ```